yogeshgunasekaran/AWS-Project-2/README.md

 - Create Elastic Beanstalk Environment
 - Update Security Group of backend to allow traffic from Beanstalk Security Group
 - Update Security Group of backend to allow internal traffic
-- Launch EC2 Instance for DB Initializing
+- Launch a temporary EC2 Instance for DB Initializing
 - Login to the instance and Initialize RDS DB
 - Change healthcheck on Beanstalk to "/login"
 - Add 443 HTTPS listner to ELB
 - Build artifact with backend endpoints information
 - Deploy artifact to Beanstalk
 - Create CDN with SSL certificate
-- Update entry in GoDaddy DNS Zones
+- Update load balancer endpoint entry in GoDaddy DNS Zones.
+Alternatively, we can also use AWS Route 53 public DNS Zone for this
 - Test the URL